Print on Demand for Non-Clothing Products: Market Gaps and How to Fill Them

 Let’s break down some behaviors and preferences backed by data:

 - Personalized products dominate gifting.
-Shoppers often turn to print on demand for special moments—think holidays, birthdays, or “just because” surprises.
-Custom mugs, wall art, and pet goods top gift lists.
+Shoppers often turn to print on demand for special moments think of holidays, birthdays or just because surprises.
+Custom mugs, wall art and pet goods top gift lists.

 Identifying Market Gaps in Non-Clothing Print on Demand